Ways to Prepare Your Podcast for Growth (Without Burning Out)

 It’s harder to establish boundaries when you’re bigger than when you’re small.
 When you have 50 listeners, saying “I only record on Tuesdays” feels reasonable.
 When you have 5,000 listeners, that same boundary feels like you’re being difficult.

-Set your recording boundaries now.
-Decide on your recording windows, guest criteria, content limits, and availability before you start fielding daily requests.
+Decide on your recording windows, guest criteria, content limits, and availability before you field daily requests.
 Communicate them clearly, and make them non-negotiable.

 What happens if you don’t?
 Well, growth brings opportunities, and opportunities bring decisions.
 Every guest request, every collaboration pitch, every “can you just…” becomes a decision you have to make in real time.
 Decision fatigue compounds, and you start saying yes to things you shouldn’t because you’re too tired to evaluate them properly.

 Boundaries set in advance become decision filters.
 They do the thinking for you.
-When someone requests a recording time outside your windows, your boundary has already been decided.
-When a guest pitch doesn’t meet your criteria, your system has already handled it.
+When someone requests a recording time outside your windows, you don’t have to decide.
+Your boundary has already been decided.
+If a guest pitch doesn’t meet your criteria, you don’t have to evaluate it.
+Your system already handled it.

 The rule: Every boundary you set now is one less decision you’ll have to make under pressure later.